 A land bridge would allow MnDOT to rebuild the highway and would prolong harms for another half century.

-We fully support the reconnection of the Rondo neighborhood and policies to create wealth-building opportunities for Rondo’s Black residents and descendants.
+We fully support the reconnection of the Rondo neighborhood and policies to create wealth-building opportunities and direct reparations for Rondo’s Black residents and descendants.
 However, a land bridge would fail to address the highway’s harms in both Rondo and the other neighborhoods within the project corridor.

 A land bridge, also known as a highway cap or freeway lid, is a structure that is built over a segment of a highway.
 The Rethinking I-94 project will determine the future of 7.5 miles of I-94 in Minneapolis and Saint Paul.
 If a land bridge is constructed as part of the Rethinking I-94 project, it will mean that 7.5 miles of the underlying highway is also rebuilt for another half century.